lognd/logngine/README.md

 **Status:** In early development.
 Currently includes a C++/Python build scaffold with placeholder modules for `thermo`, `uncertainty`, and `materials`.

+If you'd like to make a contribution or something, feel free to.
+One thing that can for sure be improved upon is more saved units in `src/validation/units/...`.

 ---

 ## Motivation